You’ve completed what you think is the hard work by assessing and diagnosing the problem your patient has presented with.

 - Counterfeit- they say “Yes” but mean “No”, the dirty “Yes”.
 An escape route but no intention to follow through.
 We’ve all been in a situation where we agree just to shut the other person up and then go about doing what we were going to do anyway

 - Confirmation- an affirmation with no promise of action.
-This is commonly what you will get from your patient
+This is commonly what you will get from your patient because they are not thinking about the consequences of what they are agreeing to

 - Commitment- leads to action taking.
 This type of ”Yes” from my experience is a lot rarer than you think